kozeig/kozeig/SYNTAX.md

    Boolean literals don't need a special command.
 You can just use `true` or `false` directly.

-   Truthy values in Lüt (values considered true in boolean context):
+   Truthy values in Kozeig (values considered true in boolean context):
    - Any non-zero number
    - Any non-empty string
    - The boolean literal `true`